abdul4rehman215/CIS-Top-20-Controls/lab02-software-asset-inventory/interview_qna.md

-# 🧠 Interview Q&A — Lab 02: Software Asset Inventory (CIS Control 2)
+# 🧠 Interview Q&A — Lab 02: Software Asset Inventory (CIS Controls)

 > This Q&A covers software inventory collection on Windows and Linux, CSV exporting, and the process of flagging UNKNOWN/EOL software.